angiokas/M2PowerSeries/README.md

 ```
 $ setup()
 ```
 and make sure to add the directory you cloned this repository into to the `PATH`.
-[Here is the link to the documentation.](http://www2.macaulay2.com/Macaulay2/doc/Macaulay2-1.18/share/doc/Macaulay2/Macaulay2Doc/html/_path.html) For example, if you clone it into your home directory, in my case `~/git`
+[Here is the link to the documentation.](http://www2.macaulay2.com/Macaulay2/doc/Macaulay2-1.18/share/doc/Macaulay2/Macaulay2Doc/html/_path.html) For example, if you clone it into your home directory, in my case `~/git`, I ran:
 ```
 path = append(path, "~/git/M2PowerSeries/"); stack path
 ```